Languages: German

 Students can choose from a wide breadth of classes.
 They can study German at all levels ranging from beginning language courses, to advanced language acquisition courses, to courses focusing on a variety of cultural and theoretical topics.
 Our courses cover linguistics, intercultural studies, cultural history, literature, film and media studies, and race and gender studies.
 They explore, for example, the role of memory, migration, or technology in German-speaking countries, and challenge students to think about the significance of humanities for their everyday lives in the 21st century; a civic, democratic society; as well as the globalized, international job market.
 Our program offers interdisciplinary curricula; student-focused, research-oriented assignments; and emphasis on professional application and development.
 The German Program also wholeheartedly endorses the United Nations’ Sustainable Development Goals (2015-2030) and understands them to be at the center of our pedagogic and research mission.

-Our signature German Language for Business and Technology (LBAT) Program provides our students an intellectually rigorous, interdisciplinary, and immersive summer study abroad experience in Vienna.
-In collaboration with OIE, the German Program also supports students interested in studying a semester abroad and/or completing an internship in Germany.
-We are proud to support our students’ abroad experiences via scholarships from The Barry and Gail Spurlock Scholarship and The Halle Foundation.
+Our signature German Language for Business and Technology (LBAT) Program provides our students with an intellectually rigorous, interdisciplinary, and immersive summer study abroad experience in Vienna, Austria, and Berlin, Germany.
+We are proud to support our students’ abroad experiences via scholarships from The Barry and Gail Spurlock Scholarship, The Bettina F. Cothran Scholarship, and The Halle Foundation.

 Georgia Institute of Technology offers a wide variety of internship opportunities in fall, spring, and summer.
 Most of all international internships completed by our students are in Germany.
 Students have interned at companies like Deutsche Bahn, Grenzebach, Lufthansa, and others.
 Additionally, Atlanta is a great place to study German.
 Many major German companies such as Mercedes, Porsche, Siemens, BMW, Grenzebach, Thyssenkrupp, Deutz, Rödl & Partner, and AGCO Corp can be found in the Atlanta area and there is $11.5 billion of total trade between Germany and Georgia every year.